 Over the past 45 years, Northwest Folklife has had the opportunity work with leaders, organizers, teachers, elders and various community members who have helped us celebrate the unique arts and culture that make up our Pacific Northwest community.
 Through Faces of Northwest Folklife, we will highlight some of the many groups and individuals that we work with, to put a face to the people who really help to make Northwest Folklife possible–because Northwest Folklife truly is all about your communities, your traditions and your folklife.

 Dr. Joyce Paul Siamak is a mentor, choreographer, educator, and Community Coordinator who has been connected to the Folklife community since 2001.
-Joyce’s work is highlighted in Museum of History and Industry (MOHAI)’s new exhibit, Beyond Bollywood: Indian Americans Shape the Nation.
-You can see the full exhibit, which will be on display until January 26, 2020.
+Joyce’s work is highlighted in Museum of History and Industry (MOHAI)’s exhibit, Beyond Bollywood: Indian Americans Shape the Nation.